Franziska Auer, Ph.D.

 Meet the Researcher

 Auer received her doctorate in systemic neurosciences at Ludwig-Maximilians-Universität München in Germany.
 She is now a postdoctoral researcher at New York University.
-A 2024 Emerging Research Grants scientist, she is the recipient of an Elizabeth M. Keithley, Ph.D.
+A 2024 Emerging Research Grants scientist that was renewed in 2025, she is the recipient of an Elizabeth M. Keithley, Ph.D.
 Early Stage Investigator Award

 The vestibular system serves a vital purpose, to stabilize posture and gaze by producing corrective head and body movements.
 Vestibular circuits are myelinated early in life, suggesting a crucial role in proper balance development.
 In addition, balance, posture, and gait deficits are common symptoms for patients affected by diseases where myelin breaks down, such as multiple sclerosis (MS).